-- (a) Effective January 1, 2020, the first full pay period following ratification of this MOU by the Water Supervisory Unit and approved by the City Council on its regular agenda, employees will receive a twofour percent (42%) cost of living adjustment (COLA) to base pay.
-Any retroactive portion of this increase will be processed and paid as soon as administratively possible following adoption of this agreement by the City Council. - (b) Effective July 1, 20240, employees will receive a three percent (32%) COLA to base pay. - (c) Effective July 1, 20251, employees will receive a three percent (32%) COLA to base pay. - (d) Effective July 1, 2022, employees will receive a 2% COLA to base pay.
-Market adjustments will be provided in year two (2) and year three (3) of the contract as follows:
+- (a) Effective the first full pay period following ratification of this MOU by the Water Supervisory Unit and approved by the City Council on its regular agenda, employees will receive a four percent (4%) cost of living adjustment (COLA) to base pay. - (b) Effective July 1, 2024, employees will receive a three percent (3%) COLA to base pay. - (c) Effective July 1, 2025, employees will receive a three percent (3%) COLA to base pay. - (d) Market adjustments will be provided in year two (2) and year three (3) of the contract as follows: - a.

-- a.
 First, the total three (3) year COLA shall be deducted from the "median" position in the market. - b.
 Effective July 1, 2024, classifications will receive a market adjustment of no more than seven percent (7%) as outlined in Appendix A. - c.
 Effective July 1, 2025, classifications will receive the remaining percentage to bring the classification to the median of the market as outlined in Appendix A. - d.
 The 2022 Total Compensation survey prepared by Bryce Consulting made specific recommendations for internal relationships between classifications in the Water Supervisory Unit and employees in the same job family.
-In the event these internal relationships change, the Parties will consider how to address compaction between those classifications.

-(e) Lump Sum Payments
+In the event these internal relationships change, the Parties will consider how to address compaction between those classifications. - (e) Lump Sum Payments - 1.
+Each employee who is employed in the bargaining unit as of July 1, 2024 will receive a two thousand (\$2,000) lump sum non-pensionable bonus

-- 1. Each employee who is employed in the bargaining unit as of July 1, 2024 will receive a two thousand (\$2,000) lump sum non-pensionable bonus (subject to all applicable withholdings) to be paid by the second scheduled payday in the same month. - 2.
-Each employee who is employed by the bargaining unit as of July 1, 2025 will receive a two thousand (\$2,000) lump sum non-pensionable bonus (subject to all applicable withholdings) to be paid by the second scheduled payday in the same month. - a.
-The classifications listed in Appendix A will receive market salary adjustments throughout the term of this contract, according to the updated salary schedules listed in Appendix A. - The rates of pay set forth in Appendix "A" do not include reimbursement for actual and necessary expenses for traveling, subsistence and general expenses authorized and incurred incident to City employment.
+(subject to all applicable withholdings) to be paid by the second scheduled payday in the same month.

+2. Each employee who is employed by the bargaining unit as of July 1, 2025 will receive a two thousand (\$2,000) lump sum non-pensionable bonus (subject to all applicable withholdings) to be paid by the second scheduled payday in the same month.